OSGeo/OSGeoLive-doc/en/quickstart/grass_quickstart.rst

  a bit to get the room (hold down the Alt key and left-click drag the window to move it).

 ..
-A simplified version of the rich North Carolina (nc_basic_spm) sample dataset has also been provided on the Disc, if you choose to use it you will have to make some slight adjustments as the map names given in this quick tutorial were written for the Spearfish dataset.
-Regardless of the dataset you choose it is recommended that you always use a `user` mapset for your everyday work instead of the special PERMANENT mapset.
+Regardless of the dataset you choose it is recommended that you always use a `user` mapset for your everyday work instead of the special PERMANENT mapset which contains the projection metadata and base cartography.

-* If you would like to try out a preview of the upcoming GRASS 7.0 release, open a LX Terminal from the main LXDE `Accessories` menu and type "`install_grass7`" at the prompt.
-You will need a network connection able to download a couple hundred megabytes for the program and sample dataset.

 Displaying maps
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~